OpenChemistry/tomviz/BUILDING.md

 Initial Build
 -------------

-You will need the development headers, so please ensure these are installed (several distros use -dev packages not installed with the main package).
-If you are in a directory you would like to place the source and builds with all prerequisites installed:
+You will need the development headers, so please ensure they are installed (several distros use -dev packages not installed with the main package).
+If you are in a directory where you would like to place the source and builds with all prerequisites installed:

     git clone --recursive git://github.com/kitware/paraview.git
     git clone --recursive git://github.com/openchemistry/tomviz.git